javiyt/tweetgram/README.md

 task run-test
 ```

-Remember all env variables will be overrriden by the ones defined in env.test
+Remember all env variables will be overridden by the ones defined in env.test

 ## Deploying the bot
 There's an action called deploy that you can trigger to deploy the bot.
 Some [secrets should be added](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to your account before running the deployment script.
 The variables that should be added are: